 Reversible Causes of Memory Loss

-Forgetting things is human.
-No human being has a perfect memory that recalls every piece of information at the time they need it.
+“Reversible causes of memory loss” – Forgetting things is human.
+No human being has a perfect memory that recalls every piece of information.
 In fact, some degree of forgetfulness is considered normal as we age.
-For instance, you can occasionally forget where you left your wallet or a new friend’s name.
+For instance, you can sometimes forget where you left your wallet or a new friend’s name.
 It’s completely normal.
 However, when forgetfulness becomes pervasive and impairs daily functioning, it may indicate a mental health issue.

 Reversible Causes of Memory Loss